ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Deno quietly fixed everything I hated about Node.
-I never noticed. - <a href="https://sarathm09.medium.com/deno-quietly-fixed-everything-i-hated-about-node-i-never-noticed-66b8a4559614?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js vs Bun vs Deno: The Runtime Battle Is Just Beginning - <a href="https://medium.com/codex/node-js-vs-bun-vs-deno-the-runtime-battle-is-just-beginning-6f35123576a3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sarath S`**
+✍️ **posted by `Michael Preston`**

-<blockquote>I dismissed Deno in 2021.
-Tried it for a weekend project, hit two npm packages that wouldn’t resolve, wrestled with — allow-read —…
+<blockquote>A practical comparison based on production engineering rather than hype.
-Continue reading on Medium »</blockquote>
+Continue reading on CodeX »</blockquote>

 <h3>2.
-How to Build a Real-Time Notification System in Node.js with Socket.IO and Redis - <a href="https://medium.com/@Rakeshbhetariya/how-to-build-a-real-time-notification-system-in-node-js-with-socket-io-and-redis-8933a73ce558?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Meet ForgeData: A Modern TypeScript Fake Data Generator for JavaScript Developers - <a href="https://sahinur.medium.com/meet-forgedata-a-modern-typescript-fake-data-generator-for-javascript-developers-7f505290449c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rakesh Bhetariya`**
+✍️ **posted by `Sahinur`**

-<blockquote>Every app eventually needs notifications.
-A new message arrives.
-An order gets placed.
-Someone likes your post.
-And the user expects to…
+<blockquote>Building and testing applications often requires realistic data.
 Continue reading on Medium »</blockquote>

 <h3>3.
-The Hidden Codex Tax: How Auto-Review Was Quietly Burning Through My Usage Limit - <a href="https://medium.com/@yahyamrafe202/the-hidden-codex-tax-how-auto-review-was-quietly-burning-through-my-usage-limit-a70ef4706e28?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Introducing Striqr: A Smarter Way to Create, Build and Connect - <a href="https://medium.com/@bilal_98738/introducing-striqr-a-smarter-way-to-create-build-and-connect-3605ced129cd?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `yahia almarafi`**
+✍️ **posted by `Bilal`**

-<blockquote>I Thought GPT-5.6 Sol Was Eating My Codex Limit.
-Then I Found 1,494 Auto-Review Requests.
+<blockquote>Use striqr.com today at https://striqr.com/ — No sign up needed!
 Continue reading on Medium »</blockquote>

 <h3>4.
-AsyncLocalStorage Fixed Our Messy Production Logs. - <a href="https://medium.com/@philonasebastian44/asynclocalstorage-fixed-our-messy-production-logs-38fd79db62ed?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript ES6: Rest and Spread Operators — Complete Guide with Interview Questions - <a href="https://medium.com/@abhijitagore2000/javascript-es6-rest-and-spread-operators-complete-guide-with-interview-questions-e7fe8a610c45?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Philona Sebastian`**
+✍️ **posted by `Abhijit Gore`**

-<blockquote>Our Node service logs a lot.
-When something broke in production, finding the lines for one request among thousands of others was painful…
+<blockquote>If you are learning modern JavaScript (ES6+), two operators you will frequently encounter are:
 Continue reading on Medium »</blockquote>

 <h3>5.
-Parallel: eseguire agenti AI in concorrenza con LangChain.js - <a href="https://medium.com/@samuelp88/parallel-eseguire-agenti-ai-in-concorrenza-con-langchain-js-1fa5a30cbed3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Scalable Dynamic RBAC System: Permissions, Dependencies, Caching & Role Switching - <a href="https://medium.com/@fareedahmad888/building-a-scalable-dynamic-rbac-system-permissions-dependencies-caching-role-switching-d020738b970a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Samuel Panicucci`**
+✍️ **posted by `Fareed Ahmad`**

-<blockquote>L’articolo precedente si è chiuso con un’osservazione scomoda: nel chaining, la latenza di rete si somma passaggio dopo passaggio, e…
+<blockquote>From Multi-Account Sessions to Dynamic RBAC: Building a Scalable Authentication & Authorization System
 Continue reading on Medium »</blockquote>

 <h3>6.
-Fastify Express’ten 4 Kat Hızlı, Ta ki Yanıtınız 27 KB Olana Kadar - <a href="https://medium.com/@turkekulbekir/fastify-expressten-4-kat-h%C4%B1zl%C4%B1-ta-ki-yan%C4%B1t%C4%B1n%C4%B1z-27-kb-olana-kadar-f8f86936fb89?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Had AI Scaffold 12 Node.js Endpoints for My Flutter App.
+3 Needed Complete Rewrites. - <a href="https://aliwajdan.medium.com/i-had-ai-scaffold-12-node-js-endpoints-for-my-flutter-app-3-needed-complete-rewrites-aff12577e48f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bekir T.`**
+✍️ **posted by `Ali Wajdan`**

-<blockquote>4,13x’ten 1,16x’e düşen farkın nedeni veritabanı gecikmesi değil, handler’ın yaptığı CPU işi ve üretilen payload.
+<blockquote>AI-generated Node.js API endpoints for a Flutter mobile app, and the patterns that separated the keepers from the ones I threw away.
 Continue reading on Medium »</blockquote>

-<h3>7.
-Hmm… Let’s Stop Over-Fetching with Prisma and GraphQL - <a href="https://medium.com/@greyhands2/hmm-lets-stop-over-fetching-with-prisma-and-graphql-8e0cb2b80718?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Osagie Osemwota`**

-<blockquote>GraphQL is pretty amazing, right?
-It promises frontend developers the absolute holy grail: Ask for exactly what you want, and get nothing…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Setting Up Your First Node.js Application Step-by-Step - <a href="https://mrmadhukar.medium.com/setting-up-your-first-node-js-application-step-by-step-02e3f7096314?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mr Madhukar`**

-<blockquote>From node -v to a running server — install, REPL, your first script, and Hello World, one step at a time.
-Continue reading on Medium »</blockquote>

-<h3>9.
-OmniRoute Installation: Common VPS Errors and How to Fix Them - <a href="https://medium.com/@kleinmoretti/omniroute-installation-5-common-vps-errors-and-how-to-fix-them-678025942fbd?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `klein Moretti`**

-<blockquote>Think of OmniRoute as a universal translator and traffic controller for AI models.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Why Every Growing Business Needs a Website and Marketing Strategy That Actually Work Together - <a href="https://medium.com/@hhmtechnologies.com/why-every-growing-business-needs-a-website-and-marketing-strategy-that-actually-work-together-eeede2ac9bdc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Edit SVG Paths: A Guide to the d Attribute and Path Editors - <a href="https://usmanbasheer.medium.com/how-to-edit-svg-paths-a-guide-to-the-d-attribute-and-path-editors-8be44b1cf42a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `HHM Technology`**
+✍️ **posted by `Usman Bashir`**

-<blockquote>A lot of businesses treat their website and their marketing as two separate projects.
-One team builds the site, another team runs the ads…
+<blockquote>What an SVG path editor actually changes in the d attribute, the path commands you need to know, and when to edit by hand versus visually.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Git Basics: From Messy Code to Clean Projects That Stay on Track - <a href="https://medium.com/@sunil17bbmp/git-basics-from-messy-code-to-clean-projects-that-stay-on-track-30839b58fd98?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Code With Sunil | Code Smarter, not harder`**

-<blockquote>Git is a powerful version control system that helps developers track changes, collaborate with teammates, and manage code efficiently…
-Continue reading on Medium »</blockquote>

-<h3>3.
-Adding Built-in AI (Gemini Nano / Prompt API) to a Chrome Extension - <a href="https://medium.com/@katsuya.ds/adding-built-in-ai-gemini-nano-prompt-api-to-a-chrome-extension-efd9c0af9943?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Visualizing “Tests Pass But Are Slow”: Finding the Cause with Playwright’s Speedboard and Timeline - <a href="https://medium.com/@katsuya.ds/visualizing-tests-pass-but-are-slow-finding-the-cause-with-playwrights-speedboard-and-timeline-2c02d664ca22?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Katsuya Ds`**

 <blockquote>Originally published in Japanese on katsulog.tech
 Continue reading on Medium »</blockquote>

+<h3>3.
+How to Eliminate E-commerce Page Delays via Browser-Native WebP Formatting (Pass Core Web Vitals) - <a href="https://medium.com/@devislion77/how-to-eliminate-e-commerce-page-delays-via-browser-native-webp-formatting-pass-core-web-vitals-a83e7de5e4e1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Devis Lion`**

+<blockquote>Visual content delivery scales modern conversions.
+Whether you manage fluid digital marketplaces, localized affiliate web portals, or…
+Continue reading on Medium »</blockquote>

 <h3>4.
-We scored 57 sites against a real design contract.
-None of them passed. - <a href="https://medium.com/@designesy/we-scored-57-sites-against-a-real-design-contract-none-of-them-passed-8b408a648e5f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Beyond the Cart: Using WooCommerce as an Event-Driven Application Engine - <a href="https://medium.com/@aasimghaffar442925/beyond-the-cart-using-woocommerce-as-an-event-driven-application-engine-a2f3c0ea9aae?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `esy-talk`**
+✍️ **posted by `Aasim Ghaffar`**

-<blockquote>Over the last two weeks, we scored 57 websites against a 26-check deterministic design contract — tokens, motion, accessibility…
+<blockquote>WooCommerce is usually introduced as an e-commerce platform: products go into a cart, customers complete checkout, and orders are…
 Continue reading on Medium »</blockquote>

 <h3>5.
-I Rebuilt 5 Interactive UI Components Without JavaScript — Here’s What Happened - <a href="https://medium.com/@gucluyumhe/i-rebuilt-5-interactive-ui-components-without-javascript-heres-what-happened-a54b04052fa0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Bugs That Sleep Through Every Test and Wake Up in Production - <a href="https://silentstack.medium.com/the-bugs-that-sleep-through-every-test-and-wake-up-in-production-39a545a7d514?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ömer Özbay`**
+✍️ **posted by `Silent Stack`**

-<blockquote>I started removing JavaScript from small UI interactions, and modern CSS turned out to be much more capable than I expected.
+<blockquote>Picture a Tuesday afternoon.
+A feature you’re proud of went out an hour ago.
+The unit tests were green, the code review was clean, it ran…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Tech No Suppose Hard: Why I Started Explaining Tech in Pidgin - <a href="https://medium.com/@akingbadeanuoluwapo330/tech-no-suppose-hard-why-i-started-explaining-tech-in-pidgin-aedaed68c2c0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+“Built on OS 2.0” Doesn’t Mean What You Think It Means - <a href="https://medium.com/@optraseven/built-on-os-2-0-doesnt-mean-what-you-think-it-means-3ae138091212?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tech In Pidin`**
+✍️ **posted by `Optraseven`**

-<blockquote>Technology dey everywhere, but understanding am no suppose be only for tech people.
+<blockquote>How themes pass as modern while carrying old limitations underneath — and the four checks that reveal the truth
 Continue reading on Medium »</blockquote>

+<h3>7.
+I Trained a New Hire for Their First On Call Rotation. - <a href="https://blog.stackademic.com/i-trained-a-new-hire-for-their-first-on-call-rotation-7b1ef7d93666?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Production Systems By Devrim`**

+<blockquote>What happened when I finally had to say out loud everything I’d been doing on instinct for years
+Continue reading on Stackademic »</blockquote>

+<h3>8.
+Why I Built a 100% Private, Client-Side Developer Toolbox (No Server Uploads) - <a href="https://medium.com/@hassanighil4/why-i-built-a-100-private-client-side-developer-toolbox-no-server-uploads-cb51aa2e4e62?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Hassanighil`**

+<blockquote>Most online converters upload your sensitive files, JSON payloads, and images to remote servers.
+Here’s how to run them 100% locally in…
+Continue reading on Medium »</blockquote>

+<h3>9.
+Why Most Business Websites Fail to Convert — Even When They Look Great - <a href="https://medium.com/@admin_46031/why-most-business-websites-fail-to-convert-even-when-they-look-great-48123e67cc70?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `BiteGlitz`**

+<blockquote>A beautiful website can still be a bad business website.
+Continue reading on Medium »</blockquote>

+<h3>10.
+I Could Recite the System Design Framework Perfectly.
+I Still Froze the Moment It Mattered. - <a href="https://medium.com/codex/i-could-recite-the-system-design-framework-perfectly-i-still-froze-the-moment-it-mattered-00e216a36db1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Backend Engineer By Devrim`**

+<blockquote>The gap between knowing the steps and actually running them, and how I finally closed it
+Continue reading on CodeX »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>